oeg-upm/soca/README.md

   1. (fetch) Fetch all repos from the desired organization/s
   2. (extract) Extract all metadata for every repo
   3. (portal) Generate a searchable portal for all the retrieved data
+  4. (summary) Create a summary from the portal information

 Options:
   -h, --help  Show this message and exit.